Earth 2150: Lost Souls: Gameplay

 As Lost Souls is a standalone expansion, its gameplay is similar to that of the previous expansion pack, The Moon Project.
 The only real difference is that the campaign missions were heavily criticized by fans because the AI adapted from a strategy of constant harassing to heavy ground and air assaults nearly constantly.
 Most maps can only be won with a war of attrition: the player can fortify their position and wait until the AI runs out of resources, at which point it tries to get the player's.
 If the player can stop this, the AI becomes vulnerable to attack, aside from the frequent reinforcements.

 Another major difference in difficulty is that the AI always start with a fully built and heavily fortified base.
 On Medium difficulty, the computer also gets a main base, just like the player.
 A major counter to this is that the player neither need to send resources back to the main base for evacuation fleet construction nor work with a time limit.
 Resources are abundant on each map and unused resources are automatically sent back to the main base's resource pool at the end of the mission.

-Factions

 The factions are the same as in Earth 2150 and The Moon Project.